 - 1. Go to WiFi & Switch Controller > NAC Policies. - 2.
 Select Create New. - 3.
 In the Name field, enter a name for the NAC policy. - 4.
 Make certain that the status is set to Enabled. - 5.
-Click Specify to select which FortiSwitch groups to apply the NAC policy to or click All. - 6.
+Select which FortiSwitch units to apply the NAC policy to or select All. - 6.
 Select EMS Tag for the category. - 7.
-Select which FortiClient EMS tag that devices must be assigned.

-- 8. If you want to assign a specific VLAN to a device assigned to the specified EMS tag, select Assign VLAN and enter the VLAN identifier. - 9.
+Select which FortiClient EMS tag that devices must be assigned. - 8.
+If you want to assign a specific VLAN to a device assigned to the specified EMS tag, select Assign VLAN and enter the VLAN identifier. - 9.
 Select OK to create the new NAC policy.